matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/rate-limit.md

   - name: "default"
     targetModels:
     - modelServerName: "deepseek-r1-1-5b"
-  # Global rate limit configuration:
+  # This configuration applies to all rules in this ModelRoute
-  # - 10 input tokens per minute
+  # - 10 input tokens per minute to be convenient to test
-  # - 5000 output tokens per minute
   rateLimit:
     inputTokensPerUnit: 10
     outputTokensPerUnit: 5000